Multi-family food and yard waste requirements

-Starting Nov.
-1, 2017, we will also require multi-family buildings to separate food and yard waste from the garbage for composting or diversion.
-As a building owner or manager, you are responsible for the following:
+As of November 1, 2017, multi-family complexes like apartments, condos and townhomes are required to separate food and yard waste from the garbage for composting or diversion.

 1. Who - Decide who will provide collection service

-There are many collection companies that service multi-family complexes.
-They will provide you with collection and container options, and signage and support to communciate your program to residents.
+Many collection companies service multi-family complexes.
+They will provide you with collection and container options, signage and support to communicate the program to your residents.

 2. What - Make sure you accept the right material